ddangelov/Top2Vec/README.md

 The **contextual version** of Top2Vec requires specific embedding models, and the new methods provide insights into the distribution, relevance, and assignment of topics at both the document and token levels, allowing for a richer understanding of the data.

 > Warning: Contextual Top2Vec is still in **beta**.
-Users may encounter issues or unexpected behavior, and the functionality may change in future updates.
+You may encounter issues or unexpected behavior, and the functionality may change in future updates.